-The following is a description of the material terms of Harris Stratex's capital stock as of the effective time of the proposed transactions and is qualified in its entirety by reference to (1) Harris Stratex's amended and restated certificate of incorporation, a copy of which is attached as Appendix C to this proxy statement/ prospectus, (2) Harris Stratex's amended and restated bylaws, a copy of which is attached as Appendix D to this proxy statement/ prospectus, and (3) the applicable provisions of the Delaware General Corporation Law.
-This description is not complete, and you should read the full text of these documents to fully understand the terms and conditions of Harris Stratex's capital stock.
+The following is a description of the material terms of Harris Stratex's capital stock as of the effective time of the proposed transactions and is not complete.
+You should refer to (1) Harris Stratex's amended and restated certificate of incorporation, a copy of which is attached as Appendix C to this proxy statement/prospectus, (2) Harris Stratex's amended and restated bylaws, a copy of which is attached as Appendix D to this proxy statement/prospectus, and (3) the applicable provisions of the Delaware General Corporation Law.